AudioExtravaganza/base/docs/README.md

   - Design Documents

 ## Src
 Implementation of the DAM Pedal.
+See `src/README.md` for installation and usage instructions.